ionic-team/ionic-site/docs/v2/resources/platform-setup/mac-setup.md

 android
 ```

-Now you should be able to create and build and android project from the command line.
+Now, you should be able to create and build an android project from the command line.